buildlyio/buildly-react-template/README.md

 ### Connection to BiFrost

+Midgard React uses the Redux-Saga middleware library to handle interactions with BiFrost.
-A store is defined in the `/src/redux` directory and imported into the `index.js` file at the root.
+A store configuration is defined in the `/src/redux` directory and connected at the root level `index.js` file.

-Actions specified in `/src/redux/actions` can be called directly by components.
+The `/src/redux` directory contains the `/actions`, `/reducers` and `/sagas` sub-directories.

+Actions are dispatched directly by components.
+Each client has a separate `.actions.js` file which contains actions to create, read, update and delete.

-Sagas are defined in `/src/redux/sagas`.
-All sagas must be imported into the `index.js` file within this directory.
+Generator functions defined in the client's `.saga.js` file watch for actions to be dispatched.
+When this happens, they call another function that uses the services provided in `/src/midgard/modules`.
+These services are responsible for commnunicating with the API.
+All sagas must be imported into the `index.js` file in this directory.
-The services defined in `/src/midgard/modules` are called in the functions in these saga files.

-The reducers in the `/src/redux/reducers` directory update the state with the responses from the server.
+The `.reducer.js` files update the state with the responses from the server.
 All reducers should be imported into the `index.js` file within this directory.

 ### Http module